You know that PHP is a server-side scripting language.

 file does not exist.

-To make it work you need to set the environment path into the operating system.
+To make it work you need to set the environment path into the Windows Operating System.

 You are going to see: